varnish/Varnish-Book/varnish_book.rst

 ====

 ..
 TODO for the author: Since this chapter is (only) a summary of the important parts of HTTP for Varnish, it will be updated at a later stage.

+TODO: This chapter has not been updated yet.

 *This chapter is for the webdeveloper course only*